 With the rapid growth of automation, we as humans are doing our best to adapt, all the while from the look of things, still preferring to trust actual people with sensitive tasks such as financial or personal information.
 How does this automated takeover translate to the social media world?
 Take a look.

-Automation allows you to reach out to customers during the off hours as well.
+Automation allows you to reach out to customers during off-hours as well.
 It is an undeniable time saver.
 However, keeping in mind that a bot is limited to a set of automatic commands, is speed more important than the actual quality of the content?

 Studies show that people simply feel far more comfortable discussing complex issues when they know that another person with a brain and a beating heart is at the other end of the line.

-Recently Instagram deleted millions of fake followers – in an attempt to keep their platform bot-free.
+Some time ago Instagram deleted millions of fake followers – in an attempt to keep their platform bot-free.
 As a result, celebrities such as Kylie Jenner and Justin Bieber lost millions of followers.
-It’s important to realise that fake followers do not engage content in the same way real people would.
+It’s important to realize that fake followers do not engage with content in the same way real people would.
 Seeing comments from bots under an Instagram post doesn’t encourage further interactions.

 On the contrary, comments from bots kill the vibe and make the whole social media experience far less authentic.
 This in turn can directly impact engagement rate and drive real users (and real customers) away.

 The lesson here?
-Too much automation is indeed bad for the overall user experience in social media.
+Automating tasks at a high level is indeed bad for the overall user experience in social media.
 And – from a marketing standpoint – it dehumanizes your brand.

 According to a study done by tech.co, it’s linked to understanding irrational thoughts or feelings.
 Chatbots are designed to answer questions based on pre-determined keywords and programmed hints.
 In many cases, humans want to go beyond the logical answer and simply need emotional support.
 Basically, they want their feelings to be heard.

-Having said that, Gary Blower, a solution architect and senior technical consultant at software and development company Clearvision, believes that customer service could be wiped out in the next 5 years by AI based chatbots.
-His biggest reasons being the adoption of Amazons Alexa and Google voice and their machine learning algorithms.
-Simply put, AI is being fine tuned to be indistinguishable from humans.
-What kind of impact will this have on your companies future?
+Having said that, Gary Blower, a solution architect and senior technical consultant at software and development company Clearvision, believes that customer service could be wiped out in the next 5 years by AI-based chatbots.
+His biggest reasons being the adoption of Amazon’s Alexa and Google voice and their machine learning algorithms.
+Simply put, AI is being fine-tuned to be indistinguishable from humans.
+What kind of impact will this have on your company’s future?